Creativity & Design Thinking

 Crafting memorable in-person event experiences is both an art and a science.
 Whether you’re an event marketer or a business professional organizing events, understanding the core principles of event planning can make all the difference.

-This article summarizes a video session with Tavar James, the Global Head of Events at BetterUp.
+This article is based on a video session with Tavar James, the Global Head of Events at BetterUp.
 He shares key strategies to help you master event planning and ensure every attendee leaves with a lasting impression.

 The four pillars of event planning